Community Education & Professional Education

-Sign up for our newsletter to be the first to know about new course offerings.
+Sign up for our newsletter to learn about new course offerings and registration dates.

 How will I access the software needed for the class?

-Once enrolled, you will receive a MICA email with a link to your Student Welcome Guide.
+Once enrolled, you will receive a MICA email with a link to your Student Getting Started Guide.
 Please check the email that you used to register for the course or workshop.